dcmi/dctap/TAPprimer.md

 To allow for a wider range of value constraints beyond specific values, it will be necessary to give a value constraint type that will allow the value constraint to be interpreted.

 Values in valueConstraint can be single values or a list of delimited values.
+The pre-defined valueConstraintTypes: picklist, IRIstem, pattern (regex), languageTag.
+Other types of valueConstraintTypes are allowed, including code snippets (e.g. ShEx statements).
+When using a valueConstraintType that is not one of the pre-defined types it may be necessary to convey the meaning of the type to downstream users of the profile.
+When the constraint is a list of string values (red, blue, green) the valueConstraintType is `picklist`.
+When the constraint is a single string value, no valueConstraintType is used.
+This latter indicates that the valueConstraint is treated as a single string regardless of possible delimiter characters (such as the comma) embedded within the string.

 The valueConstraintType defines all values in the valueConstraint cell, whether a single value or a list.
 Multiple values in the valueConstraint cell are processed in a logical "or" relation.
 Thus the string:
 `A, B, C`
 is processed as
 `A` or `B` or `C`
-The pre-defined valueConstraintTypes: picklist, IRIstem, pattern (regex), languageTag.
-Other types of valueConstraintTypes are allowed, including code snippets (e.g. ShEx statements).
-When using a valueConstraintType that is not one of the pre-defined types it may be necessary to convey the meaning of the type to downstream users of the profile.
-When the constraint is a list of string values (red, blue, green) the valueConstraintType is `picklist`.
-When the constraint is a single string value, no valueConstraintType is used.
-This latter indicates that the valueConstraint is treated as a single string regardless of possible delimiter characters (such as the comma) embedded within the string.
-3. The documentation will state that

 ### Single string value